Halloween at Disney (2024): Your Not-So-Scary Guide

 Fans of the camp/cult classic Halloween film Hocus Pocus will appreciate seeing the Sanderson Sisters running amuck on the forecourt stage at Cinderella Castle.
 Of course, many of the worst Disney Hocus Pocus Villains drop by to take part in the festivities as they help complete a devilish Hocus Pocus Party Potion — from modern baddies like Dr. Facilier and Oogie Boogie to classic villains such as Maleficent and Cruella, it’s a rogue’s gallery of Disney heavies.

 The show’s finale is exactly what fans of the classic film hope it will be… a live performance of I Put a Spell on You by Winifred, Mary, and Sarah.
 We know some locals who consider this stage show alone to be worth the entire party’s price of admission!
-We’re also on the lookout this year to see if there are any changes to the show with the arrival of Hocus Pocus 2 on Disney+.
+The show is presented 3-4 times during each night of the party.

 Haunted Mansion During Mickey’s Halloween Party